Pinched nerve remedies

 While every patient responds to treatment differently, the following pinched nerve remedies are popular options to consider:

-- Acupuncture – This treatment is performed by inserting needles into specific points, or meridians, on the body.
-Acupuncture is said to unblock the body’s flow of energy and promote healing.
+- Acupuncture.
+This treatment is performed by inserting needles into specific points of the body.
+Acupuncture is said to unblock the body’s flow of energy (chi) and promote healing.

-- Massage therapy – Relieving tension in the muscles of the neck and back can help to lessen the pressure that is placed on an impinged nerve.
+- Massage therapy.
+Relieving tension in the muscles of the neck and back can help to lessen the pressure that is placed on a pinched nerve.

-If these pinched nerve remedies are providing you with little relief, you may want to consider one of the minimally invasive procedures performed by the surgeons at Laser Spine Institute.
-Our outpatient procedures are an effective alternative to traditional open spine surgery and have relieved symptoms associated with spinal conditions for tens of thousands of patients.
-Contact Laser Spine Institute to schedule a review of your MRI or CT scan.
+If these pinched nerve remedies are providing you with little to no relief after several weeks or months, you may want to consider one of the minimally invasive procedures performed by the board-certified+ surgeons at Laser Spine Institute.
+Our outpatient procedures are a safer and effective alternative to traditional open spine surgery^ and have relieved symptoms associated with spinal conditions for thousands of patients each year.
+Contact Laser Spine Institute to learn more about our surgical options.